 Since the formal cessation of military governance in 2011, Myanmar experiences a phase of socio-political and economic transition.
 Policy reforms are now underway, and the country is opening up to international actors and markets.
 In this context of change, our research expands current knowledge about the interface of livelihoods, agriculture and forestry in upland Myanmar.
 Using a mixed-methods approach, we analyse how rural livelihoods are currently interlinked with land and natural resources, assess factors that drive land-use and tree-cover dynamics, and explore new challenges and opportunities arising for small-scale farmers, in the agriculture and forestry sectors.

-Doktorand at Energy and Environment, Physical Resource Theory
+Doktorand vid Chalmers, Space, Earth and Environment, Physical Resource Theory

-Forskarassistent at Energy and Environment, Physical Resource Theory
+Forskarassistent vid Chalmers, Space, Earth and Environment, Physical Resource Theory

 Funding years 2015–